Not to make loss beautiful,

 As a Death Doula, I offer compassionate support and guidance to you and your family through the changes, questions, challenges, and opportunities at end-of-life.

-The list that follows are possibilities for what we might do together, if desired.
+Possibilities for what we might do together, if desired:

 • Explore thoughts, feelings, desires, and fears about end-of-life and death